 A. Is there a central heating system in your property?
 (Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).

-Yes

-If you, have answered yes/partial - what kind of central heating is there?
-(Examples: gas-fired, solid fuel, electric storage heating, gas warm air)
+Yes If you, have answered yes/partial - what kind of central heating is there?
+(Examples: gas-fired, solid fuel, electric storage heating, gas warm air) Gas If you have answered yes, please answer the 3 questions below: B. When was your central heating system or partial central heating system installed?
+2004 2004 Yes partial central heating system installed?
+C. Do you have a maintenance contract for

-Gas Central Heating Combi Boiler

-If you have answered yes, please answer the 3 questions below:

-B. When was your central heating system or partial central heating system installed?

-Not sure, Boiler replace in 2024

-C. Do you have a maintenance contract for the central heating system?

-If you have answered yes, please give details of the company with which you have a maintenance agreement:

-D. When was your maintenance agreement last renewed?
-(Please provide the month and year).